Repair or Replace HVAC equipment

-Every piece of equipment has a life cycle, and most facility operators hope to get equipment to exceed the manufacturer’s suggested life.
+Repair or Replace HVAC equipment: Every piece of equipment has a life cycle, and most facility operators hope to get equipment to exceed the manufacturer’s suggested life.
 To do so, of course, requires regular maintenance throughout the equipment’s life.
-But there comes a time when facility managers must come to a decision about whether to repair or replace.
+But there comes a time when facility managers must decide whether to repair or replace.

 Most of us have the same decision to make with automobiles.
 At what point do you quit taking the old car to the mechanic and buy a new one?
 Many factors contribute to that decision.